SerVB/hyperskill-projects/flashcards/flashcards.md

 [ArrayList](https://hyperskill.org/learn/lesson/88500/).

 #### Description
 Add some statistics features.
-We advise you to implement the following:
+We offer you to implement the following:
-* Action `log` saves game log to the given file.
+* Action `log` saves the application log to the given file.
 For example, the program uses `ArrayList` to store all lines have been inputted or outputted in the console and then saves them to the file.
-* Action `hardest card` prints the card that had the most mistakes.
+* Action `hardest card` prints the card that has the most mistakes.
 You can store the mistake count in `Map<String, Integer>`.
 Also you should implement `reset stats` action (it erases mistakes count for all cards) and update serialization/deserialization to store sets of three lines (card, definition, mistakes) instead of pairs (card, definition).

 ### 7. Settings
 #### Learn topics